 A method of printing designs (using ceramic inks) onto a transparent film, then transferring that to glazed ware.
 The film has a glue that holds it to a heavy opaque paper backing coated with a glossy release layer.
 On wetting (for the correct amount of time), the glue loosens and enables the transfer.
 As the decal dries on the ware the glue holds it in place.
 When fired, the very think film backing material burns away leaving the ink to bond with the glaze surface.
 The film can accommodate quite a bit of irregularity in the contours of the surface.

-The ink is a specialized formulation of nano-powdered frit (bismuth based) and stains, it forms a glassy color at very low temperatures.
+The inks and toner powders are specialized formulations of nano-powdered frit (bismuth based) and stains, it forms a glassy color at very low temperatures.
 Very bright colors are possible.
 However, since the designs are on the glaze surface, they must endure the full forces of wear and tear to which the piece is exposed.
 Since these inks do not contain the stable silicates that a glaze does (because they need to melt so low), they are more subject to abrasion and degradation.
 However, there is a trade-off.
 Because the decal firing only goes to around 1600F very bright colors are possible and the underlying glaze usually does not melt enough to bleed their edges.
 This stable surface enables great precision of design, full color photos can thus be produced having a quality that rivals regular print.

 Firing decals on large pieces can put you on a collision course with ware cracking resulting from stresses in passing up or down too fast through quartz or cristobalite inversions.
 It is a necessity to have a programable kiln controller to slow down through these periods.

-There is a serious issue to think about if you are planning to introduce decals into your production: Many glazes are reactive fluid melters (high boron, zinc, lithium) and begin to soften at decal temperatures.
-These will often form pits, pinholes or even blisters during the firing on of the decal, ruining the piece.
-The higher you fire and the later the glaze melts the more you will avoid this serious problem.
+There is a serious issue to think about if you are planning to introduce decals into your production, decal-printing websites seldom even mention this, yet it is a make-or-break issue.
+Many glazes are reactive fluid melters (high boron, zinc, lithium) and begin to soften at decal temperatures.
+These will often form pits, pinholes or even blisters during the firing-on of the decal, ruining the piece.
+The higher you fire the ware originally and the later the glaze melts, the more you will avoid this serious problem.
 Even if it does not melt, the glaze may have a visual character (color or surface texture) that is a product of crystallization during cooling, these crystals could easy be affected during a decal firing.
+Thus, low fire glazes will, of course, be most susceptible to this.
+Mid-temperature glazes having the lowest possible B2O3 content, yet still melting enough, will be more likely to work.
+Fast fire glazes melt late and will thus work the best.

 Typical zero-boron high temperature glazes will not soften in a 1500F decal firing.
 But low temperature glazes will (especially those high in boron).
 Even middle temperature ones can soften.
 G3806C, for example, is reactive and fluid, it certainly will.
 Even G2926B, which has high Al2O3 and SiO2, has enough boron to soften and sometimes create tiny pits.
 In serious cases they can bubble like the mug on the right.
 Why?
 Steam.
 It was in use and had been absorbing water in the months since it was first glaze fired at cone 03.
 The one on the left was not used, but it did have some time to absorb water from the air, it is showing tiny pits in the surface.
 Even if moisture is not present, low fire bodies especially may still have some gases of decomposition to affect the glaze.
 One more thing: Fire the decals at the recommended temperature, often cone 022.